This post may contain affiliate links.

 Finish the folding and use a pizza cutter to remove the excess dough at the end of the braid, if desired.

-Use a pastry brush to coat the braid with egg wash and chill in the freezer for 15 minutes.
+Use a pastry brush to coat the braids with egg wash and chill in the freezer for 15 minutes.

-Once the oven is pre-heated, pop the pastry into the hot oven and bake until golden brown.
+Once the oven is pre-heated, pop the pastries into the hot oven and bake until golden brown.

 Finally, you’ll whisk together the icing, adding just enough milk or heavy cream to make it the perfect thickness for drizzling!